-Materials and supplies inventory is recorded at weighted average cost and is reduced for estimated losses due to obsolescence.
+Materials and supplies inventory is recorded utilizing a perpetual (moving average) cost methodology and is reduced for estimated losses due to obsolescence.

 Bond Refunding Costs

 The difference between the reacquisition price and the carrying value of refunded bonds is deferred and amortized to operations (see Note F).